solana-labs/solana/docs/src/proposals/simple-payment-and-state-verification.md

 #### Transaction Merkle

-An Entry-Merkle is a Merkle Root including all transactions in a given entry, sorted by signature.
-Each transaction in an entry is already merkled here: https://github.com/solana-labs/solana/blob/b6bfed64cb159ee67bb6bdbaefc7f833bbed3563/ledger/src/entry.rs#L205.
+An Entry-Merkle is a Merkle Root including all transactions in a given entry.
+All signatures of transactions in entries are already merkled here: https://github.com/solana-labs/solana/blob/b6bfed64cb159ee67bb6bdbaefc7f833bbed3563/ledger/src/entry.rs#L205.
 This means we can show a transaction `T` was included in an entry `E`.

-A Block-Merkle is the Merkle Root of all the Entry-Merkles sequenced in the block.
+A proposed Block-Merkle is the Merkle Root of all the Entry-Merkles sequenced in the block.
+The Block-Merkle is currently not computed or implemented.

 ![Block Merkle Diagram](/img/spv-block-merkle.svg)